GoAnimate is now Vyond. Learn More

 You’ll want to find an LMS that’s SCORM-compliant, so your learning content can be migrated OFF of that LMS to a new one, if necessary.

 SCORM guidelines don’t actually apply to Vyond.
 Vyond is the leading cloud-based DIY animated video creation platform.
 Using simple drag and drop tools, it can be used to create engaging animated, infographic, and whiteboard training videos, but it is not where you’ll host finalized learning content.
-GoAnimate videos work with any LMS that can import an MP4 file, but GoAnimate is not an LMS itself.
-GoAnimate is a tool in your training toolkit for creating the finished content that lives inside your SCORM-compliant LMS.
+Vyond videos work with any LMS that can import an MP4 file, but Vyond is not an LMS itself.
+Vyond Studio is a tool in your training toolkit for creating the finished content that lives inside your SCORM-compliant LMS.

 Once a video is created in Vyond, many trainers and course designers deploy their animated MP4 videos into SCORM-compliant platforms like Articulate Storyline, Lectora, and Adobe Captivate.